SuryanshBisht/Striver_SDE_sheet_solutions/README.md

+Some thoughts about the hare and tortoise algo (used to find loops in linked lists):- if we have two particles one goes with v and the other goes with 2v constant velocities if they're in straight lines, then they'll never meet, but if they're in a loop, they'll always meet regardless of their starting points.
+In the worst case, they'll meet after wandering through all the loop

 warning: LF will be replaced by CRLF in README.md.
 The file will have its original line endings in your working directory